DenberuBesfat/Denberu-Besfat/README.md

 Denberu Besfat is a research geophysicist at the **Geological Institute of Ethiopia** (formerly GSE) and a PhD candidate at the School of Earth Sciences, College of Natural and Computational Sciences, **Addis Ababa University**.

-His research refines structural models of the **East African Rift System (EARS)** to better understand continental rifting dynamics and regional seismicity.
+His research refines 3-D geophysical models of the **East African Rift System (EARS)** to better understand continental rifting dynamics and regional seismicity.

 ---